Categories

 Even if your car doesn’t have a name, it’s one of those essential members of the household.
 Imagine being without it and not being able to get kids to school, playdates and family outings.
 That’s why our comprehensive car insurance covers costs related to hail, fire and flood, theft, accidents and more.

-At an additional cost of $89* a year, you can even get 24/7 roadside assistance attached to your PD Insurance member policy.
+At an additional cost of $89* a year, you can even get 24/7 roadside assistance attached to your PD Insurance customer policy.
 Plus your policy will be accessible online, easy to manage and super affordable.
 Exactly what you’d want from car insurance.

 *At time of writing